git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * A new "Find files" widget was added, and can be activated by using the `Ctrl+t` or `t` hotkeys.

+* A new `git cola find` sub-command was added for finding files.

 * `git cola` now remembers the text cursor's position when staging interactively with the keyboard.
 This makes it easier to use the keyboard arrows to select and stage lines.